-Reserve Commander Jim Koenen and Deputy Commander David Foster currently head up the Reserve Deputy program.
+Reserve Commander David Foster currently heads up the Reserve Deputy program.
+Clay Maple serves as Deputy Commander of the Reserves.
 Baxter County is very fortunate to have a group of 40 dedicated men and women in our Part Time II and Reserve Deputy program.
 Our Reserve Deputies are highly trained and receive no pay for their many hours of service.
-In 2012, Reserve Deputies donated and volunteered 11,905 hours of their time to the Sheriff's Office.
+In 2016, Reserve Deputies donated and volunteered 8,382 hours of their time to the Sheriff's Office.
 The Baxter County Reserve Deputies assist the Sheriff's Office in many capacities.
 Those include:

 It would be impossible for the Sheriff's Office to satisfactorily and efficiently perform all the duties and provide all the services it does without our Reserve Deputies.
 They are an extremely valuable part of the team.